-On behalf of the Board, I would like to thank the management of the Bank for their outstanding work, to our employees for their unwavering commitment to our clients, and to our clients for their loyalty.
-I would also like to thank our shareholders for their belief in the Bank and in the country of Kosovo.
-We are proud to represent such a commendable institution.
+In conclusion, I would like to express my gratitude, on behalf of the Board, to our dedicated management team and employees who have made our success possible and to our customers for their continuous trust in our bank and in the services we provide.
+I would also like to thank our shareholders for their commitment to our Bank and the country of Kosovo.